hakobyansiras/tumorcomparer/_reports/2021-06-19-gsoc-week-two.md

 ## Coding Phase

 After github automated checks were established, we were workin on package errors and wornings.
 I detected some inconsistent and conflicting namings in some scripts and managed to fix them.
-With the help of the mentor we also cleared 4 warnings and finally got succesiful testing mark from github
+With the help of the mentor we also cleared 4 warnings and finally got succesiful testing mark from github.

 ## Work Progress